SP7-Ritmare/starterkit/docs/tutorials/users/index.rst

          you will learn how to create a geotiff raster.

 :ref:`editing_metadati`
-         you will learn how to compile metadata information
+         you will learn how to compile metadata information.

-* Editing metadati sensori
+:ref:`metadati_sensori`
+         you will learn how to compile sensor metadata.

 * File .prj
 * Servizi web JRC
 * Servizi web esterni